pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 ## Example

 In practice, it's common to have a combination of approaches.
-This is an example of an orgaizational setup that leverages several different approaches to provide the most functionality and flexibility possible.
+Let's build an example of an organizational setup that leverages several different approaches to provide the most functionality and flexibility possible.

 We start with a central base "infrastructure" project, which contains things that are common across multiple services (or perhaps even your entire organization!).
 This project can include resources like Azure Resource Groups or AWS VPCs.